 Protection of the airway is a priority, and treatment may require placement of an artificial airway, intravenous steroids, antimicrobial therapy to control infection, and surveillance in an intensive care unit.
-Tracheostomy may be required in severe cases.
-The prevalence of severe epiglottitis in children has been reduced substantially since Hib vaccination became routine in the United States and other developed countries.
-Prognosis has improved, particularly when intervention is prompt.
+Tracheostomy may be required in severe cases if airway management is not achievable with medical intervention or oral / nasal intubation.

 J05.10 – Acute epiglottitis without obstruction

 80384002 – Epiglottitis

 - Laryngeal cyst

 - Laryngeal papilloma

 - Severe tonsillitis

 - Esophageal rupture / perforation (see spontaneous rupture of esophagus)

 - Laryngeal foreign body (see foreign body aspiration)